 As mentioned above, reports under this section assist the state not only in identifying shipment origin but also in ensuring tax collection.
-Therefore, subsections (a)(2) and (b)(2) require reporting according to tax classification.
+Therefore, subsections (a)(2), (a)(3)(E), (b)(2), and (b)(3)(C) require reporting in accordance with tax classifications.
 To use federal tax classifications as an example, aggregate volumes would be grouped in the reports as follows: still wine with an alcohol content not exceeding 16 percent; still wine with an alcohol content greater than 16 percent; sparkling wine; and cider (although there are actually more tax classifications than these).

-This section establishes a system for cross-reporting information about shipments of "covered alcoholic beverages," which are the types of alcoholic beverages that licensed direct shippers and registered fulfillment providers are allowed to ship, by carrier, to the state's consumers.
+This section establishes a system for cross-reporting information about shipments of "covered alcoholic beverages," which are the types of alcoholic beverages that licensed direct shippers and registered fulfillment providers are allowed to ship to the state's consumers.
 This section does not require a report to include unlawful shipments of alcoholic beverages of a type not authorized for direct-to-consumer shipment.
 A requirement to report unlawful shipments would have little practical benefit and is not consistent with existing reporting requirements for direct shippers.
 Because a violation occurs with the unlawful shipment, creating a second violation for failure to report the unlawful shipment does not improve a state's ability to enforce its direct shipping law.

 Section 6.
-Jurisdiction; Enforcement Powers
+Jurisdiction; Enforcement

-- (a) A registered fulfillment provider[, licensed direct shipper, and carrier] [is] subject to the jurisdiction of the [commission] and the courts and other enforcement authority of this state in a matter relating to the enforcement of this [act] or law of this state other than this act regulating the shipment of alcoholic beverages directly to a person in this state. - (b) The [commission] may inspect and audit the records of a registered fulfillment provider[, licensed direct shipper, and carrier] for compliance with this [act] and law of this state other than this act regulating the shipment of alcoholic beverages directly to a person in this state.
-A registered fulfillment provider[, licensed direct shipper, and carrier] shall allow the [commission] to inspect and audit its records and, at the [commission's] request in a record, provide complete and accurate copies of its records to the [commission] at a location specified by the [commission], not later than [15] days after the date of the request. - (c) The [commission] may inspect, during ordinary hours of operation, a location from which a registered fulfillment provider[, licensed direct shipper, or carrier] conducts business, to assess compliance with this [act] and law of this state other than this [act] regulating the shipment of alcoholic beverages directly to a person in this state. - (d) A registered fulfillment provider[, licensed direct shipper, and carrier] shall appoint and continuously maintain with the [commission] an agent for service of process.
-The agent need not may be located in this or another state.
+- (a) A registered fulfillment provider[, licensed direct shipper, and carrier] [is] [are] subject to the jurisdiction of the [commission], the courts, and other enforcement authority of this state in a matter relating to enforcement of law of this state regulating shipment of alcoholic beverages directly to a person in this state. - (b) The [commission] may inspect and audit the records of a registered fulfillment provider[, licensed direct shipper, and carrier] for compliance with law of this state regulating shipment of alcoholic beverages directly to a person in this state.
+A registered fulfillment provider[, licensed direct shipper, and carrier] shall allow the [commission] to inspect and audit its records and, at the [commission's] request in a record, provide complete and accurate copies of its records to the [commission] at a location specified by the [commission], not later than [15] days after the date of the request. - (c) The [commission] may inspect, during ordinary hours of operation, a location where a registered fulfillment provider[, licensed direct shipper, or carrier] conducts business, to assess compliance with law of this state regulating shipment of alcoholic beverages directly to a person in this state. - (d) A registered fulfillment provider[, licensed direct shipper, and carrier] shall appoint and continuously maintain with the [commission] an agent for service of process.
+The agent may be located in this or another state.
 By appointing an agent under this subsection, the registered fulfillment provider[, licensed direct shipper, and carrier] affirms that the agent consents to accept service.
-Service of process on the agent constitutes valid service of process on the registered fulfillment provider[, licensed direct shipper, or carrier] in an action or proceeding
+Service of process on the agent constitutes valid service of process on the registered fulfillment provider[, licensed direct shipper, or carrier] in an action or proceeding arising out of enforcement of law of this state regulating shipment of alcoholic beverages directly to a person in this state.
+If a registered fulfillment provider[, licensed direct shipper, or carrier] fails to maintain in the records of the [commission] a current agent for service of process or if the current agent cannot be served with reasonable diligence, the [commission] is the agent for service of process.

-- arising out of enforcement of this [act] or law of this state other than this act regulating the - 2 shipment of alcoholic beverages directly to a person in this state.
-If a registered fulfillment - 3 provider[, licensed direct shipper, or carrier] fails to maintain in the records of the [commission] - 4 a current agent for service of process or if the current agent cannot be served with reasonable - 5 diligence, the [commission] is the agent for service of process. - Legislative Note: The bracketed text in this section allows the state to impose requirements on a licensed direct shipper or carrier, or both, if the state's law does not include a similar provision.
+Legislative Note: The bracketed terms "licensed direct shipper" and "carrier" allow the state to impose requirements of this section on a licensed direct shipper or carrier, or both, if the state's law does not impose similar requirements.